Admissions | Doctoral Programs

 Application to the Ph.D. program is made online.

 A nonrefundable application fee is required.
 It is waived only for current GWU degree candidates, GWU graduates, McNair Program Scholars, & active duty military personnel.

-Completed Applications & all required credentials (including official Entrance Examination Scores) must be received by December 15th, 2016 for admission to the program beginning in the fall semester 2017.
+Completed Applications & all required credentials (including official Entrance Examination Scores) must be received by January 15th, 2018.
 This is an absolute deadline.

 Financial Certificate (International Applicants)

 The entire form must be completed and submitted along with other application materials.

 An application will not be considered complete until the Financial Certificate and the necessary verification documents have been received by the Ph.D.
 Office.

 Detailed information for international applicants is available from the International Services Office.